-So why do product pages, despite being so critical to business success, often don’t perform well?
-The results from Baymard Institute's research reveal that only 18% of the popular US and UK eCommerce sites have been able to record good or acceptable product page UX performances.
+The results from Baymard Institute's research reveal that only 18% of the popular US and UK eCommerce sites are able to record good or acceptable product page UX performances.
 The rest 82% are lurking in the range of mediocre or poor.

 Baymard Institute’s study is proof of why your eCommerce business could and perhaps should prioritize product page optimization.